Skip to Topics in this Article

 The location of the Notifications button.

-5. Click to select Broken Links.
-The number on the right tells how many broken links the URL has.
+7. Click to select Broken Links.
+The number on the right tells you how many broken links the URL has.

 The Broken Links page opens.